maxiunlm/BicycleRentalApplication/README.md

 # BicycleRentalApplication
-Bicycle Rental Application is a four layers system.
+Bicycle Rental Application is a four layers system and I applied SOLID principles for it.
+The Solution is a Visual Studio 2017 solution.

 1. BicycleRentalApplication: it's an ASP.MVC proyect only for the UI.
 2. BicycleRentalApplication.Rent.Core: it's the logic layer.
 You'll find the business rules there.